mengmeili/mengmei-site/content/posts/2025-05-25-decoding-user.md

 Mapping user questions and identifying recurring issues can help the team spot what’s missing and drive more user-centred updates.

 However, not every gap is a product gap.
 Some are knowledge gaps.
-Adding a new function takes time — time for planning, building, testing.
+Adding a new function takes time: time for planning, building, testing.
 But writing a user guide?
 That’s a quicker fix.
 It’s like patching the experience with content: fast, low-cost, and surprisingly powerful when users just need to get unstuck.

 ### Knowledge-Building as the True Value of Support